schlawiner/fu-rpg-frei-und-universell/03-the-characters.md

 Chaque Descripteur est une partie intégrante et innée du personnage.
 Ils ne peuvent pas être volés, perdus ou supprimés (cependant, dans certaines circonstances, on peut les oublier).
 Ne faites pas de vos Descripteurs des éléments de votre Matériel. -->

-#### Die Reichweite von Beschreibern ist begrenzt {.unnumbered}
+### Die Reichweite von Beschreibern ist begrenzt {.unnumbered}

 Jeder Beschreiber sollte ein oder zwei konkrete, offensichtliche Anwendungsgebiete haben.
-Er kann natürlich auch in einer ganzen Reihe von anderen, nicht vorhersehbaren Umständen anwendbar sein, doch das ergibt sich erst im Laufe des Spiels. **Medizin** ist beispielsweise besser als **Arzt**, denn Letzteres kann auch in allerlei nichtmedizinischen Situationen eingesetzt werden (*"Als Arzt bin ich gebildet und ziemlich wohlhabend ..."*).
+Er kann natürlich auch in einer ganzen Reihe von anderen, nicht vorhersehbaren Umständen anwendbar sein, doch das ergibt sich erst im Laufe des Spiels. **Medizin** ist beispielsweise besser als **Arzt**, denn Letzteres kann auch in allerlei nichtmedizinischen Situationen eingesetzt werden (*„Als Arzt bin ich gebildet und ziemlich wohlhabend ...“*).

 <!-- Descriptors are finite
 Each Descriptor should have one or two obvious uses or a speci c purpose.
 It might also be applicable in a range of other unforeseen circumstances, but you will  nd that out in play.
 Medicine is better than Doctor, for example, as the latter could be used in a variety of non-medical situations (“As a Doctor, I am well educated and quite wealthy...”).